Last updated: 15.08.2024

 Supplier bill export to Fortnox

-You can connect Opter to the Fortnox financial system, www.fortnox.se.
+Opter can be connected to the Fortnox accounting system, www.fortnox.se.
 Then it is possible to:

 Each time supplier bills are exported, Fortnox checks whether there is anything to update in the supplier bills or the suppliers.
 Fortnox only updates supplier bills that have not yet been recorded in Fortnox.